cellabox/cellabox/README.md

 # How to define your own module

-1. Contact Reto Keller, info@cellabox.com
+1. Contact Reto Keller about your module info@cellabox.com
-2. Reserve an ID number with adding your sensor to the list above.
+2. Reserve a module ID number with adding your sensor to the [list of modules](#list-of-sensor-modules) above.
 3. If you are planning to implement a new sensors: add the sensor to the [list of sensors](#list-of-sensors).
 4. Add a page with the module description to the [Wiki](https://github.com/cellabox/cellabox/wiki)
 5. Add a folder with your schematic like this: *cellabox/hw/kicad/id=?_sensor-name/*.
 Draw your schematic with the free and open source ECAD [KiCAD](http://kicad-pcb.org/).